Thermochronology & Geochronology

 Dept of Geological Sciences, University of Colorado Boulder

-Our (U-Th)/He lab is the core facility of our research group.
-I established this facility in 2012 with support from an NSF Instrumentation & Facilities award.
+Our lab generates a substantial amount of data for external scientists and regularly hosts visitors.
 Please visit our lab website and contact me or lab manager Dr. Jim Metcalf if you’re interested in obtaining data in our lab.

 Our group fosters a collaborative and supportive environment in which we emphasize high-quality data, careful thinking, and clear writing.
 Our goal is to consistently be open-minded to new ways of thinking about the interpretation and significance of our results.
 We are always seeking smart, creative, motivated students who are a good fit for our research team.
 We also welcome postdocs with initiative and project ideas.
 If you’re potentially interested in joining our group, please contact me at firstname.lastname@example.org.